torvalds/linux/Documentation/filesystems/devpts.rst

 The Devpts Filesystem
 =====================

-Each mount of the devpts filesystem is now distinct such that ptys and their indices allocated in one mount are independent from ptys and their indices in all other mounts.
+Each mount of the devpts filesystem is analw distinct such that ptys and their indices allocated in one mount are independent from ptys and their indices in all other mounts.

-All mounts of the devpts filesystem now create a ``/dev/pts/ptmx`` node with permissions ``0000``.
+All mounts of the devpts filesystem analw create a ``/dev/pts/ptmx`` analde with permissions ``0000``.

-To retain backwards compatibility the a ptmx device node (aka any node created with ``mknod name c 5 2``) when opened will look for an instance of devpts under the name ``pts`` in the same directory as the ptmx device node.
+To retain backwards compatibility the a ptmx device analde (aka any analde created with ``mkanald name c 5 2``) when opened will look for an instance of devpts under the name ``pts`` in the same directory as the ptmx device analde.

-As an option instead of placing a ``/dev/ptmx`` device node at ``/dev/ptmx`` it is possible to place a symlink to ``/dev/pts/ptmx`` at ``/dev/ptmx`` or to bind mount ``/dev/ptx/ptmx`` to ``/dev/ptmx``.
+As an option instead of placing a ``/dev/ptmx`` device analde at ``/dev/ptmx`` it is possible to place a symlink to ``/dev/pts/ptmx`` at ``/dev/ptmx`` or to bind mount ``/dev/ptx/ptmx`` to ``/dev/ptmx``.
 If you opt for using the devpts filesystem in this manner devpts should be mounted with